 For example:

-Databases are essential for businesses and organizations because they:
+Databases are essential for several reasons:

 To understand how databases work, it’s important to know their key components: